hannobraun/hanno.braun-odw.eu/content/products/notebook/_index.md

 A **vegan cork leather soft cover** and a size of around 105x145 mm (each one's a bit different), these are **perfect for carrying around**.

+### Open source

+This is an {{ ext_link(text="open source hardware product", url="https://github.com/hannobraun/notebook") }}.
+Tools, materials, build instructions... everything is documented!

 ### One of a kind

-Each notebook is numbered, unique, and has its own web page.
+Each notebook is **numbered, unique, and has its own web page**.
 Check the links below to see all the notebooks I ever made.

 ### Interested?

-Want one of your own?
-Then [let me know](/contact).
-There's currently a waiting list for the next few, and I'd be happy to put you on it.
-Pay what you want!
+**Want one of your own?** Then [let me know](/contact).
+There's currently a waiting list for the next few, and I'd be happy to put you on it. **Pay what you want!**